 Just listening to your own voice with attention can charge you up.
 You may have noticed that sometimes, you get charged up just listening to the sound of someone delivering a lecture, while at others someone's voice may drain all your energy and put you to sleep.

-A team of researchers from University of California, Los Angeles and Center for Research on Ageing Health and Well being, Australian National University examined the effect of meditation on ageing of gray matter present in the brain.
+A team of researchers from the University of California, Los Angeles and Center for Research on Ageing Health and Wellbeing, Australian National University examined the effect of meditation on ageing of gray matter present in the brain.
 They found that taking the aid of meditation may be very helpful in preventing brain ageing.

 Read more articles on Mental Health.